The Kikuchi Hierarchy and Tensor PCA: The Odd- Case

 \section{The Odd-$p$ Case}

 When $p$ is odd, the Kikuchi Hessian still gives rise to a spectral algorithm.
-While we conjecture that this algorithm is optimal, we unfortunately only know how to prove sub-optimal results for it.
-(However, we can prove optimal results for a related algorithm; see Appendix~\ref{app:cert-odd}.)
+While we conjecture that this algorithm is optimal, we unfortunately only know how to prove suboptimal results for it.
+(However, we can prove optimal results for a related algorithm; see Section~\ref{sec:cert-odd}.)
 We now state the algorithm and its conjectured performance.

 Let $p$ be odd and fix an integer $\ell \in [\lfloor p/2 \rfloor, n - \lceil p/2 \rceil]$.
 Consider the symmetric difference matrix $\bM \in \RR^{{n \choose \ell} \times {n \choose \ell+1}}$ with entries